 Yes, but only so long as you aren’t binging every day.
 HughesNet’s entry-level 10GB plan will really only let you stream a couple of movies a month in HD.
 You can squeeze in closer to six if you stream in SD, which is fine for laptop viewing.
-If you want to stream regularly on a large-screen TV, consider a satellite TV service such as DIRECTV or DISH.
+If you want to stream regularly on a large-screen TV, consider a streaming service such as DIRECTV STREAM.

 In contrast to traditional Cable providers, HughesNet plans all offer the same maximum speed of 25 Mbps.
-Plans are differentiated in terms of the amount of data allotted each month.
+HughesNet internet plans are differentiated in terms of the amount of data allotted each month.